jonbnewman/mobx-store-provider/docs/typescript.md

 export { AppStore, IAppStore };
 ```

-It is important to note that when using [createStore](#createstore) or [useStore](#useStore) typescript needs to be informed what type is being returned.
+It is important to note that when using [createStore](/api/createStore) or [useStore](/api/useStore) typescript needs to be informed what type is being returned.

-Since it is decided at runtime, you must specify this explicitly:
+Since it is decided at runtime, you must specify this explicitly.

 ```javascript
 // App.tsx